 But, for diving at Phu Quoc Island and Con Dao archipelago, the best diving season is from November to March.

-Finally, to finish on some of the best places to scuba dive in Vietnam.
+Finally, as you see there is a good range of dive sites around Vietnam.
+Phu Quoc Island properly offers the best dive sites in Vietnam.
+If you are interested in learning to scuba dive then Nha Trang is a good option.
 The best time to go there is when the ocean conditions are clear.
-Also remember, in low season some dive points are closed.
+Also remember, in the low season some dive points are closed.

 And that’s it for now!
 I’d love to know if this guide on the best places to dive in Vietnam has helped you.
 Let me know if you have any questions and let me know if there are any other sites.